akabanov/sneaky_bird_apps_template/README.md

 These are configured once (not per project).

 **Note:** This instruction uses a convention of storing the secrets in `.secrets` directory in user's `$HOME`.
-The files layout is as follows:
+The directory layout is as follows:

 - `~/.secrets/{service-or-product}/{secret-file}` for generic secrets (such as access tokens and passwords)
 - `~/.secrets/app/{app_name}/{secret-file}` for application secrets (such as push certificates)